Ground-up Construction vs. Renovation: 2021

-In most cases, when you are comparing ground-up construction and renovation, you are motivated by two major factors.
-One is that your company has outgrown its current premise or two, you would like to get an additional location for your business.
-In this article, you’ll learn how ground-up construction differs from renovation, and understand the factors you need to consider to select the most appropriate option for your business needs.
+In most cases, when you compare construction and renovation, you are motivated by two main factors.
+One is that your company has outgrown its current premises, or you would like to have an additional location for your business.
+In this article, you will learn how ground-up construction differs from commercial renovation and understand the factors you need to consider to choose the most appropriate option for your business needs.

 Ground-up construction refers to the process of putting up a new structure on a lot where no building exists.
 You are building from scratch.
 New foundations, new walls, new footings.
 On the other hand, a renovation refers to the modification of an existing structure.
-The major structural elements, such as the foundation will remain, but your local renovation company in Sacramento may tear down an interior wall to change the floor plan of the building.
+The primary structural elements, such as the foundation, will remain.
+Still, your local renovation company in Sacramento may tear down an interior wall to change the building’s floor plan.

 However, the professionals at Head Waters Construction, Inc. warn you that the definition of what constitutes renovation or new construction may vary from one municipality or city to another.
 So, it is best to check the local laws and establish which categorization applies to the project you wish to undertake.